Keio-CSG/PACiM/README.md

 ### 3.3.
 Parameter Introduction

-We add some parameters to commonly used PyTorch layers and create simulation layers.
+We add some arguments to commonly used PyTorch layers and create simulation layers.
 Below is an example of SimConv2d:

 ```
 SimConv2d(in_planes,                       # Same as nn.conv2d